Skip to content ↓

 The Human Resources and Governance Team

-The Human Resources Team at Creative Education Trust provides professional, pragmatic and solutions-focused support to our schools on all people-related matters.
-It is responsible for the delivery of our People Strategy, which helps to make each of our academies a great place to work and Creative Education Trust an employer of choice for teaching and non-teaching professionals.
+The Human Resources Team at Creative Education Trust provides professional, pragmatic, and solutions-focused support to our schools on all people-related matters.
+It is responsible for delivering our People Strategy, which aims to make each of our academies a great place to work and position Creative Education Trust as an employer of choice for both teaching and non-teaching professionals.

 The Estates and Facilities Team